gdraynz/discord-bot/README.md

 A port of my other bot [gobot](https://github.com/gdraynz/gobot) in python, a language I'm more confortable with.

+:warning: Not maintained anymore, it may not work at all.

 ## Features

 * `!go played` shows your total game time